The Real New Testament Church

 Beyond Jerusalem

 The large group gatherings of the early church were not suitable for the fulfillment of its impending mission.
-As indicated, they were accommodative of transferring information to a large group of people but little else.
+They were accommodative of transferring information to a large group of people but little else.
 Consequently, the large group gatherings of the early church were never intended to last beyond Jerusalem.

 Two years after the origination of the New Testament church on earth, near the middle of AD35, a profound event occurred.
 Persecution forced most of the church to disperse.
 As Jesus had prophesied, they left Jerusalem and became His witnesses “throughout the regions of Judea and Samaria, and even to the remotest part of the earth.”
 (Acts 1:8; 8:1)

 For nearly 300 years after being forced from Jerusalem, the eternal New Testament church gathered exclusively in small group communities from house to house.
-It is evidenced not only by apostolic teaching and tradition but church history.
+It is evidenced by the apostolic teaching and tradition of the New Testament and church history.

-In addition, the gatherings of the early church in small group community alone is supported by archeological discovery.
+The gatherings of the early church in small group community alone is also supported by archeological discovery.
 According to archeologist Graydon F. Snyder, “The New Testament church began as a small group house church (Colossians 4:15) and it remained so until the middle or end of the third century.
-There are no evidences of larger places of meeting before [AD] 300 …”2
+There are no evidences of larger places of meeting before [AD] 300 …”[1]

-By design of God, the small group communities of the early church outside of Jerusalem were suitable for the fulfillment of its eternal purpose and mission.
-First, they were effective for cultivating and protecting shared life fellowship with Jesus Christ.
-Further, the small group communities of the early church were supportive of His immediate headship and ministry of eternal life (zoe) to His body.
-Additionally, they were inviting, flexible, mobile, inexpensive, and able to traverse cultural boundaries and survive persecution.
+By eternal design, only small group community was suitable for the fulfillment of church purpose and mission outside of Jerusalem.
+They alone were effective for cultivating and protecting shared life fellowship with Jesus Christ, supportive of His immediate headship, and conducive for His ministry of eternal life (zoe) to His body.
+Moreover, only small group community was inviting, flexible, mobile, inexpensive, able to traverse cultural boundaries, and survive persecution.

-Directly related to their emphasis of small group community, the mission of the church in the ancient world outside of Jerusalem was amazingly effective.
-It is believed they grew at the amazing rate of nearly 40% per decade.
+Directly related to their emphasis of small group community, the fulfillment of church purpose and mission in the ancient world outside of Jerusalem was truly successful.
+It is believed to have grown at the amazing rate of nearly 40% per decade.

 Vertical Divider